Statistic Gainesville Florida National

 Overview of Gainesville Demographics

-Gainesville demographics provide invaluable insights into the composition, dynamics and needs of urban and rural areas, enabling them to plan, develop, and govern in ways that promote prosperity, equity and well-being for all residents.
-The Gainesville population is 133,611 and has a population density of 2,109 people per square mile, compared to the national average of 91.
-The median age of all residents is 26.4, 27% of people 15 years of age or older are married and 38% have kids under the age of 18.
-In Gainesville, 37% of households have a median income that is below $25,000 and 10% of households report a median income above $150,000.
+Understanding the demographics of Gainesville is essential for gaining insights into the composition, dynamics and needs of any city, town or village.
+This knowledge empowers planners, developers and policymakers to strategize effectively, promoting prosperity, equity and well-being for all residents.
+The Gainesville population is 138,122, with a population density of 2,206 people per square mile, diverging from the national average of 91.
+The median age is 26.4, and 27% of individuals aged 15 or older are married, while 38% have children under 18.
+As far as income equality in Gainesville, 37% of households have a median income below $25,000, whereas 10% report an income exceeding $150,000, indicating a varied economic landscape within the area.

 Gainesville Racial Demographics & Ethnicity

-Recognizing the racial demographics and ethnicity breakdown of Gainesville is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
-In Gainesville, the racial breakdown comprises 64.5% White, 20.7% Black or African American, 6.7% Asian, 0.4% American Indian, and 0.1% Native Hawaiian, with 12.2% of the population identifying as Hispanic or Latino.
-82.7% of households reported speaking English only, while 8.7% reported speaking Spanish only.
-Furthermore, 11.9% of residents were categorized as foreign-born.
+The 5 largest ethnic groups in Gainesville are 64.5% White, 20.7% Black or African American, 6.7% Asian, 0.4% American Indian and 0.1% Native Hawaiian, with 12.2% of the population identifying as Hispanic or Latino.
+Of note, 82.7% of households reported speaking English only, while 8.7% reported speaking Spanish only.
+Additionally, 11.9% of residents were classified as foreign-born.
+The Gainesville racial demographics and ethnicity breakdown are essential for comprehending and addressing systemic inequities, advancing social justice and inclusion and cultivating resilient communities.

 Gainesville Population Density